-Example 2.56 The following example is a variation over the array_sum function in example 2.44, in which the values of the array are added to a global variable total.
+Example 2.56 The following example is a variation of the array\sum function in example 2.44, in which the values of the array are added to a global variable total.

 Example 2.57 The composite element modifier operators can be useful for writing such functional expressions.